tidepool-org/development/k8s/releases/README.md

 This directory stores the configuration for two separate instances of the Tidepool backend, `qa1` and `qa2`.

 ##### Mongo Storage
 They have separate instances of Mongo.
+Neither instance of Mongo is using a Mongo replicaset.
+The storage is backed by a Kubernetes Persisent Volume.
+Should the Mongo instance be restarted, the volume will continue to exist.

 ##### Kubernetes Namespaces
 They live in separate Kubernetes namespaces.